mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Opening Ceremony/readme.md

 Alex is a software engineering veteran with over 30 years of hands-on professional experience.
 A staunch advocate of Extreme Programming and TDD, Alex is currently leading DevOps teams by coaching them in TDD practices.

 With a science background, Alex shows us how to build software by watching nature

-> TL;DR: Setting the stage for the TDD revolution, how did it all begin and where are we today with TDD.

 ## Talk